Worlasidzam/Neural-Network-Vs-Fuzzy-Systems/README.md

 - **`FUZZYCONTROLLER.m`**: MATLAB implementation of fuzzy controller
 - **`NEURALNETCONTROLLER.m`**: MATLAB implementation of neural network

+## Report:
+My final report is capturing my full understanding and Methodology and references can be found in the 'Neural Network & Fuzzy Systems' pdf

 NB; feel free to contribute  or share ideas geared towards improvements